mkhorasani/Streamlit-Authenticator/README.md

 >  - **validator:** _Validator, optional, default None_
 >    - Provides a validator object that will check the validity of the username, name, and email fields.
 >  - **auto_hash:** _bool, default True_
->    - Automatic hashing requirement for passwords, True: plain text passwords will be automatically hashed, False: plain text passwords will not be automatically hashed.
+>    - Automatic hashing requirement for passwords, True: plain text passwords will be hashed automatically, False: plain text passwords will not be hashed automatically.

 * Then render the login module as follows.
-* **_Please remember to re-invoke an 'unrendered' login widget on each and every page in a multi-page application._**

 ```python
 authenticator.login()
 ```

+* **_Please remember to re-invoke an 'unrendered' login widget on each and every page in a multi-page application._**

 > ### Authenticate.login
 > #### Parameters: